shreyanmitra/CandyLLM/README.md

 This is a work-in-progress, so pull-requests and issues are welcome!
 We try to keep it as stable as possible though, so people installing this library do not have any problems.

-NOTE: Claude and Gemini are not supported yet.
+<blockquote>NOTE: Claude and Gemini are not supported yet.</blockquote>

 If you use this library, please cite Shreyan Mitra.
 The library is also forked and contributed to by members of AIEA Lab at the University of California, Santa Cruz.